angelakarenzi5/Quiz/README.md

 ## Description

-The purpose of this project is to be able to show a clear understarting of what was taught in week one.
-Week one of prep had a lot of content, the content learnt is displayed in the project I created.
-The application is a basic description of who Angela Uwase Karenzi is, what her hobbies are and then finally tangible proof of what she was taught throughout the week.
+The purpose of this project is to display the end result of what was taught in week 3, we went over a week of learning how forms work, thus ended up creating our own forms
 ## Setup/Installation Requirements

-Refer to git clone: https://github.com/angelakarenzi5/Quiz.git details of code, therefore, you need a code editor.
+Refer to git clone: https://github.com/angelakarenzi5/Quiz.gitdetails of code, therefore, you need a code editor.
-You need a browser, to open https://angelakarenzi5.github.io/Quiz/in order to view my webpage.
+You need a browser, to open https://angelakarenzi5.github.io/Quiz/ order to view my webpage.

 ## Known Bugs